-The Expert Panel will be led by NSW Chief Scientist & Engineer Professor Mary O'Kane and consist of a range of technical experts in contamination and health.
-It will also include senior representatives from the Environment Protection Authority (EPA), the Department of Health, the Department of Primary Industries and the Hunter Water Corporation.
+The Expert Panel was led by NSW Chief Scientist & Engineer Professor Mary O'Kane and consisted of a range of technical experts in contamination and health.
+It also included senior representatives from the Environment Protection Authority (EPA), the Department of Health, the Department of Primary Industries and the Hunter Water Corporation.

-The Expert Panel will explore the nature and extent of contamination from fire-fighting foams used historically at Williamtown RAAF base and recommend next steps.
+The Expert Panel was established to explore the nature and extent of contamination from fire-fighting foams used historically at Williamtown RAAF base and recommend next steps.

-The Panel will provide scientific advice to the EPA and other NSW Government agencies to inform decisions that may need to be made to protect the community and the environment.
+The Panel provided scientific advice to the EPA and other NSW Government agencies to inform decisions relating to the protection of the community and the environment.

-The Expert Panel will work in partnership and consult regularly with the Williamtown Contamination Investigation Community Reference Group to ensure the community remains informed and updated and can continue to raise any concerns.
+The Expert Panel worked in partnership and consulted regularly with the Williamtown Contamination Investigation Community Reference Group to ensure the community remained informed and updated.

 News from the Panel